thousandlemons/pdf-server/README.md

 1. Remove redundant whitespace characters
 1. Lemmatize

-You may customize the text cleaning procedure by adding/removing individual steps in the `Cleaner` class in `crawler/cleaner.py`.
-See more in [How to Contribute](#future-dev).
+However, the cleaner is **NOT enabled by default**.
+You may manually enable the cleaner or customize the cleaning procedure by modifying the source code in the `extractor` package.

 ## <a name="system-setup" style="color: #000;"></a> Getting Started